-- The average temperature on Mars is -63 degrees Celcius (-81.4 degrees Fahrenheit).
+- The mean temperature on Mars is -65 degrees Celsius (-85 degrees Fahrenheit), much colder than Earth.

-Average temperature on Mars = -63 degrees Celcius
+Mean temperature on Mars = -65 degrees Celsius

-Average temperature on Earth = 15 degrees Celcius
+Mean temperature on Earth = 15 degrees Celsius

 - Just like Earth, Mars also has polar ice caps.
 Both ice caps are made up of water ice and dry ice (solid Carbon dioxide).

 Mars has no rings.
-It is expected to form a dusty ring 50 million years from now when Phobos crashes into it.
+It is expected that in about 50 million years, rings will form around Mars, when Phobos crashes into it.